vestrel00/contacts-android/docs/blockednumbers/about-blocked-numbers.md

 privilege.
 If you still want to read/write blocked numbers directly, you may still use this method.
 However, make it clear to your users as to why you are doing this despite your app not being a dialer/phone app.

+## Update an existing blocked number entry

+Update operations are not supported by the Blocked Number provider.
+Use delete and insert instead.

+## Debugging

+To look at all of the rows in the Blocked Numbers table, use the `Context.logBlockedNumbersTable` function in the `debug` module.

+For more info, read [Debug the Blocked Number Provider tables](../debug/debug-blockednumber-provider-tables.md).